Another Mother for Peace: AMP's Vietnam War-era activities

 Who is an enemy to another mother.

 During the Vietnam war the AMP newsletter was sent to between 130,000 and 400,000 homes yearly.
 The organization produced two films: You Don't Have to Buy War, Mrs. Smith and Another Family for Peace.
 Donna Reed, Paul Newman, Joanne Woodward, Debbie Reynolds, and Dick Van Dyke appeared on national television and in public appearances on behalf of AMP.
+Donna Reed became the chairwoman of the organization.

 AMP became less active as U.S. involvement in Vietnam declined.
 Though most activity had ceased by 1979, the AMP newsletter was published until 1985, at which time the office was closed.
 Another Mother for Peace's records from the organization's birth to 1985 have been in the care of the Swarthmore College Peace Collection, Swarthmore, Pennsylvania, since 1986.

 Notable members and supporters

 Another Mother for Peace enjoyed active support from a number of well-known personalities.
 These include former Miss America Bess Myerson; and actors Debbie Reynolds, Joanne Woodward, Paul Newman, Dick van Dyke, Lauren Bacall, Janice Rule, Whitney Blake and Donna Winters Associated Press reporter George Zucker later described visiting the AMP office in the early years: "On the day I visited their rented office in Beverly Hills, actor Robert Vaughn, then star of the TV series, Man from U.N.C.L.E., sat at a long table stuffing envelopes.
 Actress Donna Reed worked beside him."
 Founded by Barbara Avedon a successful screenwriter and other friends including Lenore Breslauer the group grew to expand its reach nationally.